Aelstraz/BetterSpectator/README.md

 # BetterSpectator
 Mod for Lethal Company.
 Adds additional features when spectating.

-Current features:
+## Current features:
--Time of day shown
+- Time of day shown
--Each dead players cause of death shown
+- Each dead players cause of death shown